 Although the video and pictures show a 2010 VW Jetta, the oil change steps and procedures also apply to the following models:

-- 5 Liters of German Ravenol Motor Oil - VW motor oil quality standard 507 00 required for 2.0 TDI diesel engines.
+- 5 liters of motor oil that meets VW motor oil quality standard VW 507 00 required for 2.0 TDI diesel engines

 VW Jetta Oil Change Tools Needed: